rednelt/time-on-fire/README.md

 in your terminal, and wait till pip finishes the installation. (or `py -m pip install tof` if didn\'t work)

 ### Tracking 🔎
-To start tracking your activities, execute `tof track`.
-Your activities (apps, foreground processes) are now being saved into a database.
+To start tracking your screen time, execute `tof track`.
+Your activities (apps, foreground processes to be precise) are now being saved into a database.

 Hit Ctrl+C when you\'re done.
 Just don\'t forget to stop recording before you turn off your computer, as the last activity won\'t be saved!